michaelerb/da-workshop/index.md

 - Existing proxy and climate model products you can use in your own work
 - How to access, analyze, and run paleoclimate reconstructions

-To apply to the workshop, please fill out this form: https://forms.gle/rNQZMdUBMpy2wSzR9 (NOTE: Form is not yet finalized.
+To apply to the workshop, please fill out [this application form](https://forms.gle/rNQZMdUBMpy2wSzR9).
+(NOTE: Form is not yet finalized.
 Do not fill it out yet.)